evronylab/HiDEF-seq/README.md

 # HiDEF-seq

 ## Intro
 HiDEF-seq is a single-molecule sequencing method with single-molecule accuracy for single base substitutions, when present in either one or both strands of DNA.
 This repository contains scripts and a pipeline for analysis of HiDEF-seq data.
 The protocol for preparing and sequencing HiDEF-seq libraries from high-quality DNA can be found at protocols.io (link coming soon).
 This version of the HiDEF-seq protocol (v3) and analysis pipeline (v3) are compatible with PacBio Revio.
 Please note carefully in the above protocol the required settings for sequencing on Revio, without which the data cannot be analyzed.
-See also the HiDEF-seq paper (Liu, et al., link coming soon).
+See also the HiDEF-seq paper (<a href="https://www.nature.com/articles/s41586-024-07366-w" target="_blank" rel="noopener noreferrer">Liu, et al.</a>).

 Before starting HiDEF-seq analysis, every sample also requires standard germline sequencing data that can also be sequenced on PacBio Revio and that must be processed prior to running the HiDEF-seq pipeline (see [Germline sequencing data processing](#germline-sequencing-data-processing)).